Locations:

 What is the outlook for babies with duodenal atresia?

-For babies who do not receive treatment for duodenal atresia, it can be deadly.
+For babies who don’t receive treatment for duodenal atresia, it can be fatal.
 Babies who have surgery to correct the condition typically have excellent outcomes.
+Earlier diagnosis and treatment increase the odds of positive outcomes.

-Some babies have other conditions associated with duodenal atresia, such as Down syndrome.
+Some babies have other conditions associated with duodenal atresia, like Down syndrome.
 These babies may have other challenges, even after duodenal atresia surgery.
 Your baby’s care team can help you prepare and know what to expect.

 Living With